 Welcome to the Open Action Research Self-Paced Tutorials!

 This resource from the Center of Collaborative Action Research is designed to support the learning or teaching of action research.
 Please feel free to use the videos, the activities, the resources, or templates to support your teaching or learning of action research.
 The goal is to create a self-paced resource that can be used to refresh or develop one's understanding of action research.
 The video explains my purpose in creating the site.
 I have tried to credit the thinking of others but since these activities have evolved from years of teaching and reading, I fear I might not always be able to remember the source of ideas.
-I place them here is a public space for communal use.
-II continue to revise the tutorials and I share the work of those who use the tutorials on the Center for Collaborative Action Research and on iearnactionresearch.org .
-You can write to me directly at email@example.com
+I place them here in a public space for communal use.
+I continue to revise the tutorials and I share the work of those who use the tutorials on the Center for Collaborative Action Research and on iearnactionresearch.org .
+You can write to me directly at firstname.lastname@example.org

 Set of Tutorials